Living Sacrifice

 Living Sacrifice is an American Christian metal band formed in Little Rock, Arkansas, in 1989.
-The band has released eight studio albums, out of which the first three were recorded under R.E.X.
-Records with their original vocalist Darren Johnson, starting off as thrash metal, followed by death metal.
-The band evolved into a groove metal and metalcore style beginning with Reborn (1997) under Solid State Records with the original guitarist Bruce Fitzhugh on vocals.
-In 2003, the group disbanded due to other projects and later their label, Solid State, released their best-of album, In Memoriam (2005).
-In 2008, Living Sacrifice reformed and released a two-song digital only single called Death Machine.
-They then began working on The Infinite Order which was released on January 26, 2010.
+The band has released eight studio albums, of which the first three were recorded under R.E.X.
+Records with original vocalist Darren Johnson, starting off as thrash metal, followed by death metal.
+The band evolved into a groove metal and metalcore style with Reborn (1997), under Solid State Records and with original guitarist Bruce Fitzhugh singing.
+In 2003, the group disbanded due to other projects.
+Solid State released their best-of album, In Memoriam (2005).
+In 2008, Living Sacrifice reformed and released the two-song digital single Death Machine.
+They began working on The Infinite Order, released on January 26, 2010.
 Lance Garvin and Bruce Fitzhugh are the two remaining original members.